MicrosoftDocs/cpp-docs/docs/standard-library/thread-class.md

 ### Parameters

 *`F`*\
-An application-defined function to be executed by the thread.
+An application-defined function to execute on the thread.

 *`A`*\
 A list of arguments to be passed to *`F`*.